Updated

 - Bowie knives

-People may lawfully conceal carry knives with 3.5+ inch blades if they are at their own home or property.
-They can also conceal carry these knives in a private automobile (or other private transportation) for lawful protection purposes.
-Note that there is also an exemption of the conceal carry law for law enforcement officers.1
+You may lawfully conceal carry knives with 3.5+ inch blades if you are at your own home, property, or place of business.
+You can also conceal carry these knives in a private automobile (or other private transportation) for lawful protection purposes.
+Note that there is also an exemption of the concealed carry law for law enforcement officers.1

 CCW permits are usually not necessary to carry concealed knives in Colorado.
-But people should check with their county sheriff to make sure.
+But you should check with your county sheriff to make sure.

 3. What knives are illegal?